Mandipbhattarai/PrediStock/README.md

 ## Description
-As per our understanding of the problem statement, we created a website for stock awareness, prediction, and personal portfolio.
+As per our understanding of the problem statement, we created a responsive website for stock awareness, prediction, and personal portfolio.
 Stock prediction in terms of past data and predicting for future stock prices.
 In Stock recommendation we aim that our user can choose the best stock through prediction.
 In portfolio section, we track the investments made by users through visuals.

 ## Features
 - Sign Up and Sign In feature